mrparkers/terraform-provider-keycloak/docs/resources/keycloak_openid_client_scope.md

 The following arguments are supported:

 - `realm_id` - (Required) The realm this client scope belongs to.
-- `name` - (Optional) The display name of this client scope in the GUI.
+- `name` - (Required) The display name of this client scope in the GUI.
 - `description` - (Optional) The description of this client scope in the GUI.
 - `consent_screen_text` - (Optional) When set, a consent screen will be displayed to users authenticating to clients with this scope attached.
 The consent screen will display the string